Kierandoolan/buy-and-sell-auto-project-four/README.md

  <h2 class="center"><img src="static/images/readme-image/carpost-admin.png"></h2>

- - The admin page can filter thorugh all posts, comments and throgh the contact forms.
+ - The admin page can filter thorugh all posts, comments and through the contact forms.
 The admin can approve comments onto the page and delete what is not appropriate.
 The admin can also look through thre feedback and issues that may arise from a user.

 ## 404 Page